-day 1, they were informed that some workers may be paid in two tranches and that each worker would be informed of his exact payment schedule on day 5.
-On the morning of day 5 (the "announcement day"), workers were told as a group that each worker would learn his payment schedule that day, and after this, each worker was individually told his payment schedule by his manager.
+3. Payment Schedule Implementation.
+When workers were recruited in their villages, they were informed that they would receive a training payment at the end of day 1 and their remaining earnings on the final day of the contract.
+When they arrived at the worksite on day 1, they were informed that some workers may be paid in two tranches and that each worker would be informed of his exact payment schedule on day 5.
+On the morning of day 5 (the announcement day), workers were told as a group that each worker would learn his payment schedule that day, and after this, each worker was individually told his payment schedule by his manager.

-To limit payday effects driven by present focus, as found in Kaur, Kremer and Mullainathan (2015), workers' output during the day of the interim payment itself did not affect how much they were paid on that day.
+To limit payday effects driven by present focus, as found in Kaur, Kremer, and Mullainathan (2015), workers' output during the day of the interim payment itself did not affect how much they were paid on that day.
 For example, workers paid on the evening of day 8 received their earnings from days 2 to 7 only.
+While payments were made in private at the end of a given worker's workdays are common for casual labor jobs in these areas, especially in the lean season due to elevated heat levels.
+The other rounds had different daily work schedules, for example, from 9 to 5, based on local norms, and some rounds were shorter or longer than 12 days (see Online Appendix C).

-While payments were made in private at the end of a given worker's payment day, all workers were aware that some payments had occurred at their worksite.
+payment day, all workers were aware that some payments had occurred at their worksite.

-In this setting, when workers have a multi-day contract, they may receive their wages in a lump sum at the end of the contract period or in more frequent interim payments.
+In this setting, when workers have a multiday contract, they may receive their wages in a lump sum at the end of the contract period or in more frequent interim payments.
 Based on qualitative interviews, workers in our sample have experience with both types of arrangements, and there is not one clear preferred pay frequency among workers as a whole.
 To help make differences in pay frequency across workers feel more natural, we slightly staggered start times at the worksite on day 1 of each round, so workers arrived at different (randomly assigned) times.
 Workers' start times on day 1 were not correlated with their treatment assignment, but the heterogeneity in day 1 arrival times reduced the feeling that workers were part of one common cohort and provided context to justify why different workers may end up in different "batches."
 This terminology matches one that workers are used to in this local context.
 Contractors often source laborers on a rolling basis for a firm or project where job tasks or features (e.g., shift hours, responsibilities, pay dates) may differ across workers.
 In such situations, workers may get arbitrarily placed into a "batch" and their batch determines many features of their job.

-Output measurement.
+4. Output Measurement.
 At the end of each work hour, staff collected completed leaf plates from each worker, under the premise of clearing work areas.
 Plates were then counted in a private back room, away from workers.
 For a subset of days, staff also recorded the number of double holes, leaves, and stitches for every plate produced (the components of the attentiveness index).
 We had two staff members independently count output and the attentiveness measures, with any discrepancies reconciled by a supervisor through a third count, to reduce measurement error.